About Lynx

 Jail & Inmate Records

-The Adams County Jail, located in West Union, is the primary detention facility for individuals arrested within the county.
-The booking process includes fingerprinting, photographing, and recording personal information.
-Inmate lookup services are available through the Sheriff's Office, allowing residents to find information about current detainees.
-Visitation rules are specific to the facility, typically requiring appointments and adherence to strict security protocols.
+The Adams County Jail in West Union is the primary detention facility for anyone arrested within Adams County.
+When someone is booked, the process includes fingerprinting, photographing, and recording personal information.
+Residents can access inmate lookup services through the Sheriff's Office to find information about current detainees.
+Visitation at the facility typically requires appointments and strict adherence to security protocols.
+The bond and bail process follows Ohio state guidelines, allowing for the posting of bail to secure release pending trial.

 Criminal Records

 The criminal records system in Adams County includes records of felony, misdemeanor, traffic offenses, and the sex offender registry.
-The Sheriff's Office and local police departments maintain these records.
-Residents can run background checks through the Ohio Bureau of Criminal Investigation, which provides comprehensive criminal history reports.
-The Ohio Bureau of Investigation offers fingerprint-based checks, which are often required for employment or licensing purposes.
+Residents can run background checks through the Ohio Bureau of Criminal Investigation, which provides criminal history reports.
+The Ohio Bureau of Criminal Investigation offers fingerprint-based checks, which are often required for employment or licensing purposes.

 Economy & Demographics